Make Your Presentation Count

 Aside from the problem of viewing wordy screens at the back of an auditorium, nothing is designed to turn an audience off more than repeating what they have already seen with their own eyes and digested, particularly as a human's mental ability to scan and digest information on a screen is considerably quicker than the time it takes for someone to read out the information.
 Don't fall into this same trap.
 Make your presentation count.

 So how do you make your presentations engaging and, at the same time, informative, without being over wordy and repetitive?

 One of the best introductions to a presentation I have ever come across was given at a presentations training session.
-The trainee in question turned her back on the audience and started her presentation, as if she was umpiring a tennis match at Wimbledon.
-Within the first 10 seconds everyone was glued to their seats wondering what was coming next.
-Great way of engaging an audience right from the word go.
+The trainee in question turned her back on the audience and started her presentation as if she was umpiring a tennis match at Wimbledon.
+Within the first 10 seconds, everyone was glued to their seats wondering what was coming next.
+A great way of engaging an audience right from the word go.
 Why on earth was she at a training session?
 Well might you ask - we all did!
 Well, she was there because she was very self-conscious of her South African accent and wanted to overcome this.